 - All members of staff are expected to read and follow Safer Working Practice guidance

 - Mrs. O'Sullivan, Mr Griffiths, Mrs. Tkocz, Mrs. Mitchell and Miss James have achieved Level 3 DSL training with Swindon's Local Safeguarding Children Board (LSCB) (This has been renamed as Swindon's Safeguarding Partnership)

-- Mr Griffiths and Jan Milsom (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).
+- Mr Griffiths and Jan Milsom (director) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).
 Miss James has achieved her Level 3 Safer Recruitment certificate too.

 - Mrs. O'Sullivan has completed Level 1 'Train the Trainer' training with Sarah Turner Consulting.